ritikdas121/portfolio/README.md

 - Dark theme with rounded divs and Inter font
 - Modular JavaScript data for easy updates
 - Responsive design for mobile and desktop
-- Sections: Education, Skills, Projects, Experience, Contact
+- Sections: Experience, Education, Skills, Projects, Resume and Contact

 ## Setup
 1. Clone the repo: